→ See the live ingredient breakdown for Iams Puppy

 How it compares

-Iams Smart Puppy's B/75 grade puts it above Iams Adult MiniChunks (C/63) by 12 points — the fish oil DHA, better mineral tuning, and reduced sorghum in the early positions make a real difference.
-It's in a similar tier as Purina Pro Plan (C/62) but ahead of it thanks to the DHA inclusion.
+Iams Smart Puppy's C/58 grade puts it level with Iams Adult MiniChunks (C/58) — the fish oil DHA, mineral tuning, and reduced sorghum in the early positions are real puppy-appropriate upgrades, but they don't move the ingredient-quality score.
+It sits in the same tier as Purina Pro Plan (C/58), with the DHA inclusion being the puppy-specific advantage.

 Against the premium puppy formulas, Iams falls short.
 Blue Buffalo Puppy (B/78), Hill's Science Diet Puppy (C/58), and Taste of the Wild High Prairie Puppy (B/78) offer cleaner protein sources and fewer fillers.
 But none of them match Iams on price-per-pound.